-The Company's ARS owned and ARS purchase commitments referred to above have, for the most part, been subject to issuer tender offers.
+The Company's ARS owned referred to above have, for the most part, been subject to issuer tender offers.
 The Company has valued the ARS securities owned at the tender offer price and categorized them in Level 3 of the fair value hierarchy due to the illiquid nature of the securities and the period of time since the last tender offer.
+The fair value of ARS is particularly sensitive to movements in interest rates.
+However, an increase or decrease in short-term interest rates may or may not result in a higher or lower tender offer in the future or the tender offer price may not provide a reasonable estimate of the fair value of the securities.
+In such cases, other valuation techniques might be necessary.

-As of December 31, 2021, the Company had a valuation adjustment totaling \$5.2 million relating to ARS owned (which is included as a reduction to securities owned on the consolidated balance sheet).
+As of December 31, 2022, the Company had a valuation allowance totaling \$5.2 million relating to ARS owned (which is included as a reduction to securities owned on the consolidated balance sheet).